sidcraftscode/license-plate-detection/README.md

 A powerful and efficient license plate detection system that utilizes YOLOv8 for vehicle detection, a custom YOLO model for license plate detection, and PaddleOCR for optical character recognition.
 This system allows users to upload images and extract vehicle license plates with high accuracy.

-You can preview it here (add link if hosted).
+You can preview it [here](https://licenseplatedetector.streamlit.app).

 ## Getting Started
 ### Prerequisites